Distributed Signal Processing via Chebyshev Polynomial Approximation: Introduction

+In the the initial presentation of this work \cite{shuman_DCOSS_2011}, we extend the Chebyshev polynomial approximation method to the general class of unions of graph Fourier multiplier operators, and show how the recurrence properties of the Chebyshev polynomials also enable distributed application of these operators.
+The communication requirements for distributed computation using this method scale gracefully with the number of sensors in the network (and, accordingly, the size of the signals).

-Our main contributions in this paper are i) to show that a key component of many distributed signal processing tasks is the application of linear operators that are unions of graph Fourier multipliers or generalized graph multiplier operators (to be defined in detail in Sections \ref{Se:GFM} and \ref{Se:generalized}, respectively); and ii) to present a novel method to efficiently distribute the application of the graph multiplier operators to high-dimensional signals.
+Our main contributions in this paper are to i) generalize graph Fourier multiplier operators to graph multiplier operators (to be defined in detail in Section \ref{Se:background}); ii) show that the application of linear operators that are unions of graph multiplier operators is a key component of distributed signal processing tasks such as distributed smoothing, denoising, inverse filtering, and semi-supervised learning; iii) present a novel method to efficiently distribute the application of the graph multiplier operators to high-dimensional signals; iv) provide theoretical bounds on the approximation error incurred by the proposed method; and v) theoretically and numerically compare the proposed method to alternative distributed computation methods.